IBM/zopeneditor-about/README.md

 - Custom code snippet support and more than 200 high value code snippets for COBOL, PL/I, and JCL out of the box
 - Search and replace refactoring across multiple program files

-Note, that for Job Control Language (JCL), the extension currently only provides

-- Real-time syntax checking and highlighting while you type
-- Problems view with all syntax errors
-- Outline view and outline search
-- Code and variable completion

 To learn more about the IBM Z Open Editor extension's capabilities, we suggest that you walk through our [documentation](https://ibm.github.io/zopeneditor-about/Docs/introduction.html) and try it with the [example repository](https://github.com/IBM/zopeneditor-sample) provided on GitHub.

 To interact with z/OS, this extension also automatically co-installs the [Zowe Explorer](https://marketplace.visualstudio.com/items?itemName=Zowe.vscode-extension-for-zowe) VS Code Extension.
 This extension can be used to edit COBOL, PL/I, HLASM, REXX, and JCL files opened on z/OS MVS™ and USS using the Zowe extension's Data Sets and USS views.
 It can even run JCL jobs via right-click and let's you download and browse job spool files.

-IBM Z Open Editor v4.0.0 introduced advanced capabilities that go beyond program editing.
-These are at the moment preprocessor support for COBOL, a new Web view built on top of Zowe Explorer that displays z/OS resources such as data sets and jobs in a sortable table, a new DBB user build VS Code Problems view integration, HLASM custom macros support.
+IBM Z Open Editor v4 and beyond introduced advanced capabilities that go beyond program editing!
+While the core Z Open Editor continues to provide full language support for COBOL, PL/I, REXX, and HLASM for free, this release adds capabilities for enterprise-level development use cases that go beyond program editing.
+These are at the moment the Remote Connection Emulator providing green screen access to z/OS, preprocessor support for COBOL and PL/I, custom macros support for HLASM, the z/OS Resources Table which is a new Web view built on top of Zowe Explorer that displays data sets, UNIX files and jobs in a sortable table, and a new DBB user build VS Code Problems view integration.
 All users get a 60-day evaluation trial for these advanced capabilities.
 After that, the advanced capabilities will require an IBM Developer for z/OS Enterprise Edition license.
-However, the language editing capabilities are still free and will be maintained and enhanced as always.
-See the [IBM Documentation](https://ibm.biz/code-whatsnew) with details.
+IDzEE customers can unlock the features by using RSE API or separately distributed activation kits.
+For more information, see our [Documentation](https://ibm.github.io/zopeneditor-about/Docs/advanced_overview.html).

 ## Table of contents